-Good Energy’s vision is to see the UK powered by homegrown renewables, but affordable, reliable energy storage is vital to achieving this.
+Good Energy’s vision is to see the UK powered by homegrown renewables - having affordable, reliable energy storage is vital to achieving this.

-We’re actively looking at how storage can help maximize self-consumption for homeowners and businesses with on-site renewables, help to avoid stresses on the electricity grid and to make sure that the electricity generated from our wind and solar farms is flowing into the grid when it’s most needed, rather than just when it’s generated.
+We’re actively looking at how storage can help maximise self-consumption for homeowners and businesses with on-site renewables, help to avoid stresses on the electricity grid, and make sure that the electricity generated from our wind and solar farms is flowing into the grid when it’s most needed, rather than just when it’s generated.

 Local Energy Models

-Local markets can help maximize the value of energy by using it in the same area that it’s generated.
+Local markets can help maximise the value of energy by using it in the same area that it’s generated.
 This approach will help support local economies and encourage reinvestment in local initiatives.

 Good Energy was the first UK energy supplier to offer a Local Tariff, helping communities directly benefit from renewable generation in their area.
 Good Energy also collaborated with Open Utility, successfully piloting the UK’s first online marketplace for renewable energy - Piclo - giving generators and customers unprecedented control over where their electricity is generated and sold.